-Perry’s eyes The ones, brown that matched them.
-John Cusak One point Seven.
+Perry’s eyes opened. ones, brown that matched them.
+John Cusak version One point Seven.
 Real tears down cheeks.
-Then he crumpled, clutching face.
-The that wasn’t screamed words she couldn’t hear. shadow-wind stopped.
-She knelt before the books, before Book, Liber with red clouds seething on its cover.
+Then he crumpled, clutching his face.
+The that wasn’t screamed words she couldn’t hear.
+The shadow-wind stopped.
+She knelt before the books, before Book, Liber Manum with red clouds seething on its cover.
 Seconds, maybe, no pulled the cross from around her She’d lifted bodies that weighed less.
 Her trembled.

 The was black. smooth tarnish every surface, even the chain.
 She scraped frantically with her fingernail but couldn’t mar matte.